The SWSetup folder is a subfolder in Windows that is responsible for particular functions.

 How to delete the SWSetup Folder?

 Without a good reason, you shouldn’t delete the folder because doing so can impair the functionality of any connected programs that depend on that file.
-However, some users believe that this file is a virus’s mechanism to infect a computer.
+However, some users believe this file is a virus’s computer infection mechanism.
 Therefore, you must try to fix your device as soon as you suspect it may be affected by a virus.

-Deleting the SWSetup folder is relatively easy; you just need to find and delete its location.
+Deleting the SWSetup folder is relatively easy; you must find and delete its location.
 The steps that you should follow are-

 What is an alternative to deleting the SWSetup folder?